 The Bluff Restaurant and Bar, 211 S. Freeman Avenue, Oakley

 What a treat in the town of Colby!
 City Limits Bar & Grill offers chef-inspired meals, comfort food favorites, and a killer salad bar, chock full of toppings.
-The Chicken Fried Steak is a highly anticipated offering at City Limits and is so big it that it hangs over the dinner plate.
-It is served with two huge scoops of mashed potatoes and gravy.
+The Chicken Fried Steak is a highly anticipated offering at City Limits and is so big that it hangs over the dinner plate.
+It comes with two huge scoops of mashed potatoes and gravy.
 City Limits also has perfectly cooked pasta dishes, plus a sweet bread pudding to satisfy your sweet tooth.

 City Limits Bar & Grill, 2227 S. Range, Colby

 Goodland is a great town to jump off I-70 for a succulent steak dinner.
 At Crazy R’s Bar and Grill, the menu is loaded with crowd-pleasing appetizers and bar food favorites.
-Crazy R’s decor is fun to peruse and the atmosphere is relaxed and fun.
+Crazy R’s decor is fun to peruse, and the atmosphere is relaxed and fun.
 Always on the menu are filet mignons, ribeyes, T-bones, and KC strips, while Wednesday night is prime rib night.
 Dinners come with salad, Texas toast, and your choice of fries or baked potato.

 Crazy R’s Bar and Grill, 1618 Main Street, Goodland